🎉 Join us for the Melbourne AWS User Group Meetup on Wednesday 25 June! 🎉

-We have two talks lined up for this month, Trent will start us up with a talk he’ll give at the Sydney Summit about secure container pipelines.
-This is followed by Cathy who will talk about how we can view the architecture of our cloud environment through the lens of our own home.
-And of course we also have our regular sections, covering what’s going on in the community and what new goodies AWS has brought us in the past month.
+We have two talks lined up for this month, Lovee will start with exploring the advantages VPC Lattice can bring in our architectures, and Matt will talk about the challenges that come with a solution around fall detection.
+And, of course, we also have our regular sections, covering what’s going on in the community and what new goodies AWS has brought us in the past month.

 As a reminder, we will start with the food and socialising at 6 pm, but the actual contents of the meetup (and live stream) will begin at 6:30.